Awesome-Support/Awesome-Support/readme.txt

 == Changelog ==

+= 6.3.7
+  * Update default fallback rules for the .htaccess file in the ticket folder.
 = 6.3.6
 	* Fix vulnerable issue of PHP Object Injection.
 	* Create a Get Help button to reach out to Support (Free and Premium).